mteresadeb/pnadc-analysis/README.md

 ## How to view the results

 **Option 1 — No installation needed:**
-Click on the link: [rpubs.com/mteresadebastiani/pnadc-analysis](https://rpubs.com/mteresadebastiani/pnadc-analysis) The file contains the complete analysis with all code, outputs, and charts rendered inline.
+Click on the link: [rpubs.com/mteresadebastiani/pnadc-analysis](https://rpubs.com/mteresadebastiani/pnadc-analysis).
+It contains the complete analysis with all code, outputs, and charts rendered inline.

 **Option 2 — Run locally:**